 Aboriginal Land Rights Act 1983

 Section 45(2) Aboriginal Land Rights Act 1983 provides that a transfer to (or other vesting in) an Aboriginal Land Council includes the transfer of the mineral resources or other natural resources contained in those lands.
-Sections 45(11) and (12) provide for the Crown to retain ownership of all gold, silver, coal and petroleum and the rights to mine same.
+The Act does not apply to the rights of the Crown with respect to gold mines, silver mines, or the Crown's ownership of coal, petroleum or uranium, see Section 45(11).

 From 1 January 1982 the Coal Acquisition Act 1981 vested all coal in the Crown.
 Coal, as defined in the Act, includes 'oil shale' but does not include 'shale'.